Booking your Narrowboat Holiday or Short Break

 Please advise us if you intend to navigate any rivers as some will require additional paperwork and an anchor.

-When you take over your boat we will give you as much tuition as you – and we – feel you need, including practice going through a lock.
+When you take over your boat our RYA qualified instructors will give you as much tuition as you – and we – feel you need, including practice going through a lock.
 Two of you will then be asked to sign an instruction sheet and from here on in you are responsible for the boat.

 There is a manual onboard which contains lots of helpful information about your boat, locking, mooring and your safety.

-On the canals you can moor almost anywhere on the towpath side with the following exceptions: Lock Landings, Water Points, in or opposite turning points and marina entrances or anywhere there is a sign stating otherwise.
-Thought should also be given to mooring too close to bridges and sharp/blind turns.
+On the canals you can moor almost anywhere on the towpath side with the following exceptions: lock landings, water points, in or opposite turning points and marina entrances or anywhere there is a sign stating otherwise.
+Thought should also be given to avoiding mooring too close to bridges and sharp/blind turns.

 Sometimes official moorings have bollards or rings that you can tie up to.
 Our boats are all equipped with mooring hooks, stakes and a mallet, so your options are not limited.